OBF/bosc_materials/BOSC_review_process.md

 (Version 1.0, 2020-Feb-06)

 BOSC is run by volunteers--we couldn't do it without your help!
 We greatly appreciate your taking time from your busy life to volunteer as a BOSC reviewer!
-Please review these guidelines before signing up as a reviewer.
+To understand the process and so you can more effectively conduct your work, please review these guidelines before signing up as a reviewer.

 ## BOSC 2020